Most income is taxable, and it’s probably best to assume that income received will be taxed. That

 said, it may be interesting to learn what types of income are not taxable.

 The following amounts are not taxable and do not need to be reported on your tax return:

 - GST/HST credit and Canada Child Benefit payments, including those from related provincial or territorial programs

-- child assistance payments and the supplement for handicapped children paid by the province of Quebec
+- Child assistance payments and the supplement for disabled children paid by the province of Quebec

 - compensation received from a province or territory if you were a victim of a criminal act or a motor vehicle accident